 Circuit Paul Ricard is situated in the south of France, with Marseille to the west and Toulon to the east.
-The track was built in 1969, and hadn’t hosted an Formula 1 race since 1990, until last year.
+The track was built in 1969, and hadn’t hosted an Formula 1 race since 1990, before returning to the F1 calendar in 2018.
 If you’re headed to the French Grand Prix in June, then make sure you set some time aside to explore the local area and beyond.
 Arriving in the region on the Thursday would be a good idea; that way you get to immerse yourself in some French culture.

 Attractions near Circuit Paul Ricard

 - OK Corral is a family-friendly wild west themed amusement park, nestled in the countryside just a short drive from the track.
 The park features stunt shows, roller coasters and a water park.
 The park caters for all and has a mixture of tame amusements and rides that would satisfy the biggest thrill seekers.
 OK Corral is open from 10:00 until 18:00 and offers free parking.
 There is also the option to stay on-site, so that’s always an option is you’re still searching for accommodation for the French Grand Prix.

 - Kingdom of Trees is another attraction that is also close to Circuit Paul Ricard.
 One of the biggest adventure parks in Europe, there is plenty to explore.
 Here, you can become the king of the trees as you climb high above the ground and experience high-adrenaline zip wires.
 In fact, there is a course made up of just them, the total length being over a kilometre long.
 For the true daredevils, there’s the Forest Jump, a free-fall plunge from a height of 10m.
 If you don’t have a head for heights, then there are plenty of hikes you can do around the forest which differ in length and difficulty.